Dokkedal/dcm2reg/docs/source/our_use_case.rst

     * Levels - color code
     * Noise e.g. table

-The data consists of several different scans for about 880 patients: CT, PET and MR.
+The data consists of several different scans for 894 patients: CT, PET and MR.
 The scans have different color coding.
 For example an MR scan will show bone as being dark whereas a CT scan will show bone as being bright which stems from the way the different scans are produced.
 The scans also have different color codes for air and soft tissue.